Belief Is All You Need: Modeling Narrative Archetypes in Conspiratorial Discourse: Methods

 \subsection{Stage 2(a): Signed Belief Graph Neural Networks}

-Having obtained binary conspiratorial labels for all messages, we now construct a graph-based representation that captures both semantic similarity and belief polarity between messages.
-This stage introduces our novel Signed Belief Graph Neural Network (SiBeGNN), which learns disentangled embeddings separating ideological alignment from narrative stylistic traits.
+Using the binary conspiratorial labels, we construct a graph capturing semantic similarity and belief polarity.
+We then apply our Signed Belief Graph Neural Network (SiBeGNN) to learn embeddings for messages.